prateekmedia/budgie-clipboard-applet/README.md

 - [x] Option to restore defaults if you have messed up some of the settings

 ## CONTRIBUTION
--  Pull requests are welcome that solve [TODO](#todo) or add any useful feature / solves any bug
+-  Pull requests are welcome whether it be translations, adding any useful feature / solves any bug or doing things from [TODO](#todo)
 -  You can use `Issues` tab for reporting issues

 ## Dependencies for Building from source